Optima Speech Therapy

 We keep both physical and electronic records of clinical data in order to provide a service.

-Video records/ voice recordings and photos relating to customer care/video conferencing records may be recorded with consent, analysed and then stored in the Shared Folder for the duration of the therapy.
-These files remain the property of the Customer who may delete the material from the Shared Folder acknowledging that no other copy of the material is available and deletion will result in the permanent loss of access to documents and materials you have paid for.
+3.3.2 Video records/ voice recordings and photos relating to customer care/video conferencing records may be recorded with consent, analysed, and then stored in the Sync and/ or Pabau for the duration of the therapy.
+These records remain the property of the Customer who may amend the material held on Sync and/or Pabau.
+If data is amended and/or deleted you acknowledging that no other copy of the material is available and deletion will result in the permanent loss of access to documents and materials you have paid for.

 We keep electronic and paper records of financial data from those who use our Products and Services.
 Section 886 of the Direct Tax Acts states that the Revenue Commissioners require records to be retained for a minimum period of six years after the completion of the transactions, acts or operations to which they relate.
 These requirements apply to manual and electronic records equally.